AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/filter-information-workload-balancer.md

 * When you save and apply a new filter then navigate away from the Workload Balancer, the filter is preserved even after you log off and log back on.
 * When you create filters in the Workload Balancer in one area, they are not available in other areas.

-  **Example:** Filters created in the Resourcing area are not available in the Workload Balancer of a project or a team.
+  For example, filters created in the Resourcing area are not available in the Workload Balancer of a project or a team.

   For information about where to locate the Workload Balancer, see [Locate the Workload Balancer](../../resource-mgmt/workload-balancer/locate-workload-balancer.md).